jperaltac/console-client/README.md

 > pcloudcc -u example@myemail.com -k

  Or starting the daemon with -o.
 Test unlocking and locking crypto if you have subscription for it.

 - Quit the client.
 Congratulations, your pcloud console client works properly.
-You can now add “pcloudcc -u example@myemail.com -d” command in you startup scripts  and thous mount the file system on startup.
+You can now add “pcloudcc -u example@myemail.com -d” command in your startup scripts and thus mount the file system on startup.

 **Notice that stopping daemon will break pending background transfers!**

-Current version of `pcloudcc` doesn't support command to check if threre are pending transfers.
+Current version of `pcloudcc` doesn't support command to check if there are pending transfers.
 Locally cached files are located under `~/.pcloud/Cache` dir.
-When there is only one file `~/.pcloud/Cache/cached` (ususally big sized) this mean that transfers are completed.
+When there is only one file `~/.pcloud/Cache/cached` (usually big sized) this mean that transfers are completed.

 ## Debian
-To create a debian package form the source use:
+To create a debian package from the source use:
 > debuild -i -us -uc -b

-## Older pre-built packages (no EU server supprt)
+## Older pre-built packages (no EU server support)
 - Ubuntu 18.04 64 bit
   [pcloudcc_2.1.0-1_amd64_ubuntu.18.04.deb](https://my.pcloud.com/publink/show?code=XZvLyi7Zsz7t1H0aYIFiawL4LSgN3uxLBUJX)
 - Debian 9.9 64 bit